I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 ---

-# KPT Format Monthly Review Generator
+# KPT Format Monthly Review Generation

 ## Date Handling

-- No arguments: Summary for current month (e.g., 2025-12 when executed on 2025-12-26)
+- No arguments: Summary for the execution month (e.g., 2025-12 when executed on 2025-12-26)

-- One argument (YYYY-MM format): Summary for specified month (e.g., 2025-11)
+- One argument (YYYY-MM format): Summary for the specified month (e.g., 2025-11)

 - Target dates: ${START_DATE} to ${END_DATE}